Take That & Party

 Take That & Party is the debut studio album by English boy band Take That.
 Released on 17 August 1992 on RCA Records, it reached number two on the UK Albums Chart and stayed in the UK Top 75 album chart for 73 weeks (almost 18 months).
 It was their only album not to reach number one until Wonderland also peaked at number two in 2017.
+"Take That & Party" won Best Album at the 1992 Smash Hits Awards.

 The album has been certified two times platinum in the United Kingdom.

-Background, production and release
+Background

-In 1989, Manchester-based music mogul Nigel Martin-Smith sought to create a British male vocal group in the vein of New Kids On The Block and The Jackson 5, his vision being a teen-oriented group with multi-demographic appeal.
+In 1989, Manchester-based music mogul Nigel Martin-Smith sought to create a British male vocal group in the vein of New Kids On The Block, his vision being a teen-oriented group with multi-demographic appeal.
 Martin-Smith was introduced to young singer-songwriter Gary Barlow, and was so impressed with his catalogue of material he decided to build his new-look boy band around Barlow's musical abilities.
 A campaign to audition young males with abilities in dancing and singing ensued, taking place in Manchester and other surrounding cities, in 1990.
 At 22, Howard Donald was one of the oldest to audition, and was chosen after he got time off work as a vehicle painter to continue the process.

+Martin-Smith soon managed to land them a slot on television series The Hit Man and Her in 1990.
+The group chose to perform two of Barlow's tracks, "Love" and "My Kind of Girl," neither of which has ever been commercially released.